-- Understand basics of Big Data, its elements, its analytics, its usage in business context, 1. computing in big data etc - Understand modern tools of Hadoop Ecosystem to the solution of various problems in 2. storage, processing, accessing, managing and analyzing the big data - Understand the different layers of Big Data Stack architecture in effective analysis of big data 3. and analyze the merits of using modern Data Warehouses against the limitations of traditional Databases - 4.
-Understand Map Reduce programs and requirement of Yarn Architecture. - Understand the requirements of NO SQL and need of Hive tools.
-5.
+This C This Course will enable students to: 1.
+Understand basics of Big Data, its elements, its analytics, its usage in business context, computing in big data etc 2.
+Understand modern tools of Hadoop Ecosystem to the solution of various problems in storage, processing, accessing, managing and analyzing the big data 3.
+Understand the different layers of Big Data Stack architecture in effective analysis of big data and analyze the merits of using modern Data Warehouses against the limitations of traditional Databases 4.
+Understand Map Reduce programs and requirement of Yarn Architecture.
+5. Understand the requirements of NO SQL and need of Hive tools.

-UNIT - I7 Hours Getting an Overview of Big Data: What is Big Data?
-History of Data, Management -Evolution of Big Data, Structuring Big Data, Types of Data, Elements of Big Data, Volume, Velocity, Variety, Veracity, Big Data Analytics, Careers in Big data, Advantages of Big Data Analytics, Future of Big Data.
+Getting an Overview of Big Data: What is Big Data?
+History of Data, Management - Evolution of Big Data, Structuring Big Data, Types of Data, Elements of Big Data, Volume, Velocity, Variety, Veracity, Big Data Analytics, Careers in Big data, Advantages of Big Data Analytics, Future of Big Data.